 Overview of New Hampshire Retirement Tax Friendliness

-New Hampshire does not tax salaries or wages, but there is a 5% tax on dividends and interest for the current tax year.
-However, this tax is due to be phased out by January 2027, with rates steadily declining until then.
+New Hampshire does not tax any form of income, as of Jan.
+1, 2025.
+However, there is a 3% tax on dividends and interest for the 2024 tax year.
 So while retirement income is not taxed at the state level, retirees with investment income may owe some taxes.
-Property taxes in New Hampshire are high, and there is no state sales tax.
+Property taxes in New Hampshire are high, but there is no state sales tax.

 To find a financial advisor who serves your area, try our free online matching tool.